 Looking for buttons, dials, and fancy displays?
 Won’t find them here — just a single big, beautiful button on top which responds to a good press as Pavlov’s dogs to a bell.
 When you’ve got the amount of water you want, simply shut it off.
-The VonShef heats the water as its used, and thus doesn’t waste energy boiling the whole tank.
+The VonShef heats the water as it’s used, and thus doesn’t waste energy boiling the whole tank.
 Instant on, instant off, full control, no waste.

 It’s of medium weight at 2.72kg, features a removable drip tray, and boasts BPA-free plastic construction.
 What’s more, simplicity of design yields a certain durability that you can truly rely on.
 And if something does go awry, VonShef offers a 2-year warranty on this hot water dispenser.

-Let’s start with the basics: temperature control (85, 95, 100°), plus variable water volume output from 300mL to a whopping 1.5L (that’s half the Redefine’s cavernous 3L capacity at once).
+Let’s start with the basics: temperature control (85, 95, 100°C), plus variable water volume output from 300mL to a whopping 1.5L.
+That’s half the Redefine’s cavernous 3L capacity at once.
 Between these two parameters, you can gently warm up a dainty cup of herbal tea leaves, or you can hit the afterburners to insta-boil a pot of pasta.

-Like many others on this list, the Redefine only boils the water you need, saving energy.
+Like many others on this list, the Morphy Richards’ 131004 Redefine only boils as much water as you need, saving energy.
 But that’s where the similarities end.
-Embedded into the volume control is a handy automatic mode, which you can set to conveniently dispense between 3-600mL at a time (larger volumes are always manually dispensed).
+Embedded into the volume control is a handy automatic mode, which you can set to conveniently dispense between 3-600mL at a time.
+Keep in mind that larger volumes are always manually dispensed.

 Whichever mode you use, you can always pause or stop the dispensing mid-stream for full control.
 There are dual streams, so you can actually fill two cups simultaneously.
 (We use these two functions to fill multiple cups in rapid succession: fill 2, pause, fill 2, pause, etc. Everyone gets served hot without having to wait!)

-It may seem we’ve made some contradictory claims on this page about which type of dispenser is most energy efficient.
+It may seem we’ve made some contradictory claims on this page about which type of hot water dispenser is the most energy efficient.
 In fact, it completely depends on the application.
-If you’re going to be drinking many cups a day or you have a crowded household, you want something that boils a large amount of water in a well-insulated tank.
-When it dispenses water, it will be brought up to temperature using only the barest energy input, since the water was already quite hot.
+If you drink several cups a day or have a crowded household, you want something that boils a large amount of water in a well-insulated tank.
+When such a device dispenses water, it will be brought up to the perfect temperature using only the barest energy input, since the water is already quite hot.

-Be careful though!
+Be careful, though!
 Mixing the two roles up will lead to higher energy bills and lower satisfaction.
 Imagine running a pot all day, only to use it once.
 No matter how politely it sips power to maintain that temperature, it still doesn’t serve you.
 Plus, getting up to the initial boiling point for all that reserve water is a hefty energy draw.

 If you have trouble understanding this, consider that water is a powerful heat sink.
 This means it soaks up all that heat produced by the heating element.
-Without the water, there’s nothing to stop the heating element from going full power and overheating.)
+Without the water, there’s nothing to stop the heating element from going full power and overheating.

-Other commonly overlooked/poorly understood safety features include:
+Other commonly overlooked/poorly understood safety features of hot water dispensers include: